 The Bow Valley Parkway

-The eastern section of the Bow Valley Parkway from the junction of the Bow Valley Parkway and Highway 93 South to Fireside day-use area will continue to be closed throughout the summer to public vehicles.
-Providing an enhanced cycling experience and assisting in maintaining visitor safety on the Johnston Canyon trail.
+The eastern section of the Bow Valley Parkway from Fireside day-use area to Johnston Canyon day-use area will continue to be closed throughout the summer to public vehicles.
+Providing an enhanced cycling experience on the 17km stretch of road.

 Cyclists planning to use the Bow Valley Parkway should park at the Town of Banff Fenlands Recreation Centre or Train Station parking lots.
 Both are accessible via the Norquay Road entrance to the townsite.
 Learn more about parking in Banff National Park.